This session runs from 9:00 AM - 4:30 PM. Registration begins at 8:00 AM.

 About This Course

-- Discuss the DSM-5 diagnostic criteria for PTSD
+- Define trauma and review DSM-5 criteria for PTSD

 Participants must attend entire presentation and complete a course evaluation in order to receive credits